Jean-Baptiste Colbert: Legacy

 In literature, the power struggle between Colbert and Fouquet is one of the main plotlines of Alexandre Dumas, père's novel The Vicomte of Bragelonne, the second sequel to The Three Musketeers.
 Dumas paints Colbert as an uncouth and ruthless schemer who stops at little, in contrast to the more refined Fouquet, counselled by Aramis, but also as a visionary patriot.

+The Code Noir

 Colbert's statue stands outside the Assemblée nationale.
-It was vandalized in 2020 due to Colbert's part in drafting the Code noir.
+It was vandalized in 2020 due to Colbert's part in drafting the Code Noir.
+This legal instrument sanctioned a intentionally brutal system of torture and repression to enforce institutional slavery in the French colonial empire and restrict the enterprise of free Black people.